🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 And in the Pranidhana-Raja, the main section of the prayer — which is termed the “Actual Aspiration” — is divided into 16 aspirations or practices, which we’re going to cover over the next four weeks.
 These 16 are divided into two parts:

-• (1) Verses 13 – 27 (Young bodhisattvas on the Path of Aspiring Conduct): The first part includes the first 10 aspirations, which are in verses 13 to 27.
-And these are the aspirations made by Bodhisattvas on the earlier stages, the Path of Aspiring Conduct.
+• (1) Verses 13 – 27 (Young bodhisattvas on the Stage of Aspiring Conduct): The first part includes the first 10 aspirations, which are in verses 13 to 27.
+And these are the aspirations made by Bodhisattvas on the earlier stages, the Stage of Aspiring Conduct.
 These aspirations are more oriented towards relative truth, and correspond more to the wish “may things become perfect.”
 They’re more relatable, more understandable from an ordinary perspective, and therefore more suitable for beginners like us.
 We’ll be covering these verses in Weeks 4 & 5 (this week and next week).

 • (2) Verses 28 – 46 (Mature bodhisattvas on the Path of Seeing and beyond): The second part of these 16 aspirations is the last 6, which are in verses 28 to 46.
 These are the aspirations we make after direct realisation of emptiness on the Path of Seeing, and they are more oriented towards the ultimate truth.
 Here we are approaching the prayer and these aspirations more from the context that the world is already perfect, which also here we’ve seen has this connotation of infinite and inconceivable.
 It’s more ultimate, more emptiness-oriented, and at the same time, much less understandable from an ordinary perspective, because now we’re trying to express the inconceivable concepts of emptiness and non-duality in finite language.
 So we’re going to have challenges of inconceivability, paradox, going beyond time and space and ordinary conception.
 This is key to approaching and understanding and indeed practicing the later verses of the Pranidhana-Raja.
 But of course, we can still make these aspirations as beginners, even if we don’t yet have a full direct realisation of the non-dual view.
 So we’ll talk about all of this much more in Weeks 6 & 7.